d8ahazard/sd_dreambooth_extension/README.md

 *Sample guidance scale* - Like CFG Scale in Txt2Image/Img2Img, used for generating preview.

 *Sample steps* - Same as sample guidance scale, but the number of steps to run to generate preview.
-According to (this guide)[https://github.com/nitrosocke/dreambooth-training-guide], you should train for appx 100 steps per sample image.
+According to [this guide](https://github.com/nitrosocke/dreambooth-training-guide), you should train for appx 100 steps per sample image.
 So, if you have 40 instance/sample images, you would train for 4k steps.
 This is, of course, a rough approximation, and other values will have an effect on final output fidelity.

 ### Advanced Settings